 Bordeaux Grape Varieties

-These grapes are rarely bottled as varietals in Bordeaux; instead, châteaux focus on blending to achieve balance and consistency across vintages.
-This approach allows Bordeaux to offer a more stable investment profile, especially for wines from top producers such as:
+These grapes are rarely bottled as single varietals in Bordeaux.
+Instead, châteaux focus on blending to achieve balance and consistency across vintages.
+That approach is what gives Bordeaux such a stable investment profile, especially when you’re looking at top producers like Château Pétrus, Château Mouton Rothschild, and Château Latour.

 • Château Lafite Rothschild (Left Bank – Cabernet-led)